 3. Natural and Aesthetic Appearance

-Dental bonding uses a composite resin that matches the natural color of your teeth, creating a flawless and seamless look.
-Dentists carefully shape and polish the resin to blend it perfectly with the surrounding teeth.
-This makes dental bonding an excellent option for fixing minor imperfections, such as small gaps, uneven edges, or discoloration.
+Teeth bonding uses a tooth-colored material that blends perfectly with your natural teeth for a seamless finish.
+Dentists carefully shape and polish the resin to blend perfectly with the surrounding teeth.
+Dental bonding is an excellent option for fixing minor imperfections, such as small gaps, uneven edges, or discoloration.
 The result is a natural-looking and beautiful smile that enhances confidence.

 4. Preserves Natural Tooth Structure